dotnet/WatsonTcp/README.md

 ## SSL

 WatsonTcp supports data exchange with or without SSL.
 The server and client classes include constructors that allow you to include fields for the PFX certificate file and password.
 An example certificate can be found in the test projects, which has a password of 'password'.

+## To Stream or Not To Stream...

+WatsonTcp allows you to receive messages using either streams or byte arrays.
+The ```MessageReceived``` callback uses byte arrays and provides the easiest implementation, but the entire message payload is copied into memory, making it inefficient for larger messages.
+For larger message sizes (generally measured in 10s or 100s of megabytes or beyond), it is **strongly** recommended that you use the ```StreamReceived``` callback.
+Only one of these methods can be assigned; you cannot use both.

+When sending messages, the ```Send``` and ```SendAsync``` methods have both byte array and stream variants.
+You are free to use whichever, or both, as you choose, regardless of whether you have implemented ```MessageReceived``` or ```StreamReceived```.

+It is important to note that when using ```StreamReceived```, the socket is blocked until you have fully read the stream and control has returned from your consuming application back to WatsonTcp.
+That's required, because otherwise, WatsonTcp would begin reading at the wrong place in the stream.
+With ```MessageReceived```, WatsonTcp will call your callback and begin reading immediately, since the entirety of the message data has already been read from the stream by WatsonTcp.

+Please see below for examples with byte arrays and with streams.

 ## Running under Mono